tanokurukushi/vscode-octicons-search/README.md

 1. Open the command palette.
 2. Type `Octicons: Search Octicons` and select the command.
 3. Enter the name or keywords of the Octicon.
+4. Select the desired Octicon from the list.
+5. Select the height for the SVG.
-4. Click on the desired Octicon to copy its SVG code to your clipboard.
+6. The SVG code will be copied to your clipboard.

 ## Commands